 Keep in mind that each patient is different.
 For example, you won’t need periodontal disease treatment if your gums are healthy.

-Here’s what to expect during a dental cleaning.
+Here’s what to expect during a.

 First, the dental hygienist will examine the inside of your mouth to look for any obvious issues with your teeth or gums.
 If they spot anything that needs urgent attention, they’ll pause the appointment and alert one of our dentists.